 I ended up leaving off the mini pinecones because I did not have enough to even out the wreath.
 I can always attach them when I fine more later.

 From there, I sprayed some cinnamon spray all over the wreath and hung it up in the door so it would smell good every time someone opened the door!
 This wreath was so easy and cheap to do.
-And to make it better, it is completely customizable to everyone's preferences.
+And to make it better, this easy $5 fall wreath is completely customizable to everyone's preferences.

 Stay tuned later this week for another Fall and Thanksgiving DIY!